SamAmco/MEND4/README.md

 ## SETUP:

-First build the code using make and move the jar and batch/shell script to a location on your machine recognised by your system path.
-There is no difference between the jar file placed under /Windows or /Unix, this is just for convenience when copying the script and jar together.
+First build the code using the gradle wrapper.
+There is currently no automatic installation process, but there are some useful scripts you can add to your system path under desktop-mend/scripts.
+You will need to change the path to MEND4.jar in the script though.

 Next open a terminal and run: